 Henrietta is a somewhat small town located in the state of New York.
-With a population of 13,638 people and two constituent neighborhoods, Henrietta is the 143rd largest community in New York.
+With a population of 13,576 people and two constituent neighborhoods, Henrietta is the 143rd largest community in New York.

 Also of interest is that Henrietta has more people living here who work in computers and math than 95% of the places in the US.

 Henrietta is a somewhat ethnically-diverse town.
 The people who call Henrietta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Henrietta residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Henrietta include Irish, Italian, English, and Polish.
+Important ancestries of people in Henrietta include German, Italian, Irish, English, and Polish.

 The most common language spoken in Henrietta is English.
 Other important languages spoken here include African languages and Chinese.